 s.Split(ca) |> Array.toList)

-/// Canonical discriminated union tree.
+/// Canonical discriminated union tree.type Tree =

 | Branch of string*Tree list